Greasy Neale: Early life

+Playing career

-Baseball career
+Baseball

-He played Major League Baseball as an outfielder with the Cincinnati Reds between 1916 and 1924 and briefly with the Philadelphia Phillies for part of the 1921 season.
+Neale played Major League Baseball as an outfielder with the Cincinnati Reds between 1916 and 1924 and briefly with the Philadelphia Phillies for part of the 1921 season.
 Neale was the starting right fielder for the championship-winning 1919 Reds.
 He batted .357 in the 1919 World Series and led the Reds with ten hits in their eight-game series win over the scandalous White Sox.

 Neale spent all but 22 games of his baseball career with the Reds.
 He had a career batting average of .259 with 8 home runs, 200 RBI, and 139 stolen bases, and finished in the top ten in stolen bases in the National League four times.
 When football season came around, often he would leave baseball and fulfill his football duties (albeit playing about 90% of a baseball season most years, with the exception of 1919 when he played the entire season, including the World Series).

-Football career
+Football

 Neale also played professional football in the Ohio League with the Canton Bulldogs in 1917, the Dayton Triangles in 1918, and the Massillon Tigers in 1919.
 He starred as an end on Jim Thorpe's pre-World War I Canton Bulldogs as well as the Dayton Triangles in 1918 and Massillon Tigers in 1919.
 He coached the Triangles in 1918.

-Coaching in college
+Coaching career

+College

 Neale began his coaching career while still a professional player.
 He served as the head football coach at Muskingum College (1915), West Virginia Wesleyan College (1916–1917), Marietta College (1919–1920), Washington & Jefferson College (1921–1922), the University of Virginia (1923–1928), and West Virginia University (1931–1933), compiling a career college football record of 82–54–11.
 He coached basketball for two seasons at Marietta (1919–1921) as well, amassing a record of 26–11.
-He also served as an assistant football coach at Yale Bulldogs football for seven seasons (1934–1940).
+He also served as an assistant football coach with Yale Bulldogs football for seven seasons (1934–1940).

 At Washington & Jefferson, he led his 1921 squad to the Rose Bowl, where the Presidents played the California Golden Bears to a scoreless tie.
-At Virginia, Neale was also the head baseball coach from 1923 to 1929, tallying a mark of 80–73–2.
+At Virginia, Neale was also the head baseball coach from 1923 to 1928, tallying a mark of 80–73–2.

+Baseball

+In 1927 and 1928, Neale managed the Clarksburg Generals of the Middle Atlantic League.
+He returned to the club late into the 1928 season.

+In 1929, Neale joined the coaching staff of the St. Louis Cardinals.
+He started the season as the team's third base coach, but was demoted to the Rochester Red Wings along with manager Billy Southworth on July 24, 1929.
+The following month he was replaced by Ray Blades and became a scout for the Cardinals.

+In 1930, Neale once again managed the Generals.

 Independent football

 Neale later coached the independent professional Ironton Tanks.
-He and Tanks quarterback Glenn Presnell claimed victories against the NFL's second-place New York Giants and third-place Chicago Bears in 1930.
-The team folded in 1931.
+He and Tanks quarterback Glenn Presnell claimed victories against the NFL's second-place New York Giants and third-place Chicago Bears in 1930, however the team folded in 1931.